Q: How many applications are in your program?

 Q: How long should I keep pets, children, and myself off the lawn after a treatment?

 A: You’ll want to wait till the lawn has dried from the weed control treatments before you start to use the lawn again.
 On a Premium Organic Program there is no safety risk of re-entering the property before it has dried from the application.
-However, Fiesta is an iron-based weed control and when wet can cause some rust color staining to clothing including shoes.
+However, some of our weed control is iron-based and when wet can cause some rust color staining to clothing including shoes.
 Typically, the lawn will dry within an hour or two, depending on weather and temperatures.

 Q: Should I mow, before or after the treatment?